Rural producers stage protest against Argentine government policies

 Producers took the stage to protest against restrictions on meat exports, the nationalization of the Paraná river waterway and the bill on biofuels currently under evaluation in Congress.

-The government's health policy to manage the coronavirus pandemic ws also under criticism, particularly its effects on the educational and social situation, which has led to the closure of several SMEs.
+The government's health policy to manage the coronavirus pandemic was also under criticism, particularly its effects on the educational and social situation, which has led to the closure of several SMEs.

 Hundreds of trucks and vehicles convened on the sides of Route 9 since Thursday and in the early hours of Friday columns poured in from Córdoba, Chaco, Santa Fe, Formosa, Salta, Río Negro, Misiones, La Pampa, Tucumán and Entre Ríos.

-Many of them also traveled on horseback from their places of origin, such as the “Gauchos de Güemes” group from Salta, 1,200 kilometers away, after they were excluded in June from the festivities marking the 200th anniversary of the death of Argentina's only Independence War hero to hve died in combat, General Martín Miguel de Güemes.
+Many of them also travelled on horseback from their places of origin, such as the “Gauchos de Güemes” group from Salta, 1,200 kilometres away, after they were excluded in June from the festivities marking the 200th anniversary of the death of Argentina's only Independence War hero to have died in combat, General Martín Miguel de Güemes.

 At the time, the organizers argued that the decision not to allow their traditional parade was due to health issues because of covid-19 and President Fernández himself apologized for the episode, claiming he was not involved in the local arrangements.